 - The movie Signs features a few of these, as it's a movie about aliens.

 - Parodied in Scary Movie 3.
 The aliens forgo tracing intricate symbols and simply draw a huge arrow with the words "ATTACK HERE".
 The aliens are not, in fact, here to invade, but to stop the Sadako Expy who lives underneath the farmhouse pointed to by the arrow.

-- In Martians in Maggody, the appearance of crop circles in moonshiner Raz Buchanon's field draws a horde of UFO fanatics to the little Arkansas town, eager to photograph (for $10 a head, payable to a grinning Raz) this "inexplicable" phenomenon.
+- Arly Hanks: In Martians in Maggody, the appearance of crop circles in moonshiner Raz Buchanon's field draws a horde of UFO fanatics to the little Arkansas town, eager to photograph (for $10 a head, payable to a grinning Raz) this "inexplicable" phenomenon.

 - Dark Skies: they build a crop circle to try to lure the aliens into landing, so they could capture them.
 (Trivia: this episode came out very shortly after the guys who claimed to have started the crop circle phenomenon revealed themselves as hoaxers.)

 - In the Doctor Who episode "Let's Kill Hitler", Amy and Rory contact the Doctor by making a crop circle of his name when he wasn't answering his phone.
 Which does summon the Doctor with an exasperated "Seriously?!" while holding up an aerial picture in the following day's newspaper.
 Rory studies it and points out a line they didn't make and look up to see a car coming right at them.